Best true wireless earbuds 2020: Tested by Underscored | CNN Underscored

 Another fitness-centric bonus is the on-device controls, which let you easily manage playback, engage voice assistance and even adjust the volume.
 And you won’t have to worry about these calling it quits before you’re done with your workout: We averaged almost nine hours on the Powerbeats Pro.

-With ear-hooks and a matte finish, Powerbeats Pro are not only up to the task of handling sweat or a downpour, but they’ll last nine hours.
-At $199.95 (originally $249.95), you’re getting the same sound quality as AirPods Pro, and at times even more vibrant.
+With earhooks and a matte finish, Powerbeats Pro are not only up to the task of handling sweat or a downpour, but they’ll last nine hours.
+For $199.95 (originally $249.95), you’re getting the same sound quality as AirPods Pro, and at times even more vibrant.

 Most comfortable earbuds: Galaxy Buds Live ($169.99; samsung.com)

 Samsung’s Galaxy Buds Live are James Bond-like in their stealth.
-The bean-shaped earbuds sit in — and more flush with — the ear.
+The bean-shaped earbuds sit in, and flush with, the ear.
 No stem sticking out like the AirPods.
 No speaker tunneling into your ear canal like the Amazon Echo Buds.
 No hook wrapping itself around your ear like the Powerbeats Pro.
 In short: No part of the Galaxy Buds Live will cause any pressure, pinch or poke your ear, or cause any other discomfort.
 Instead, they sit comfortably, and somewhat unnoticeably, in your ears.

-The top portion of each bud does feature a small rubber circle out of the box — although it can be swapped for a larger tip — the ensure the Buds Live stay in place, but you can barely tell that tip is there.
-Despite the lack of ear hooks or stems, the Buds Live stay put.
+The top portion of each bud does feature a small rubber circle out of the box — although it can be swapped for a larger tip — to ensure the Buds Live stay in place, but you can barely tell that tip is there.
+Despite the lack of earhooks or stems, the Buds Live stay put.
 No matter if we were sitting at our desk or out for a jog, the Buds Live didn’t budge.

 Aiding in the comfort is an air vent near the speakers on each earbud.
 Essentially, this acts as a way for air to flow into the ear, alleviating any pressure buildup on the eardrum.
 Other earbuds, AirPods Pro and Galaxy Buds+ included, use an ear tip around the speaker to create a seal, which does wonders to block passive outside sound.
 But it also creates more pressure on the ear, leading to a kind of boxed-in feeling that some might find uncomfortable.

-The Buds Live’s small stature belies their sound quality.
+The small size of the Buds Live belies their sound quality.
 While they don’t seal the ear like the AirPods Pro — leading to some sound leakage — the Galaxy Buds Live do pack some powerful audio.
 Samsung managed to keep a 12mm speaker (tuned by AKG) in each bud, which means sound is strong and on par with our other top picks.

 Thankfully, Samsung does not waste the comfort of these earbuds with lackluster battery life.
 You’ll be able to rock out for hours.
-In our tests, we got six hours with ANC turned on (eight with ANC turned off), to be exact.
-Though that still falls behind the insane 11 hours of listening with no ANC that the Galaxy Buds Plus offer, these beat the AirPods Pro by an hour.
+In our tests, we got six hours with ANC turned on (eight with ANC turned off).
+Though that still falls behind the insane 11 hours of listening with no ANC that the Galaxy Buds+ offer, these beat the AirPods Pro by an hour.

 How we tested